 An interdisciplinary elementary school program designed to promote healthful eating and physical activities in school, home, and community environments.

-Sample Parent Newsletter Article: Be Sugar Smart
+Sample Newsletter Article: Be Sugar Smart

 An interdisciplinary curriculum focused on improving the health and well-being of sixth through eighth grade students while building and reinforcing skills in language arts, math, science, social studies, and physical education.

 Food & Fun & Family

 Learning healthy behaviors begins at home.
 As a parent or guardian, you have the greatest influence over the foods your child eats and the activities that they do when out of school.
 The goal of Food, Fun & Family is to help busy parents provide a healthier home environment for their children.

 Food & Fun & Family provides resources for the following water access and healthy beverage goals:

 –Do not allow sugar-sweetened beverages in your home.